What is CRM software? Do you need it? If you do need it, do you know why? What type do you need, and how do you go about choosing it?

-- Make sure do your research with the experts.
+- Make sure to do your research with the experts.

 - Get the best advice available directly from suppliers and other users.

-- Ask questions online – experts, business groups, community forums.
+- Ask questions online – experts, business groups, and community forums.

-- Know your spend – what’s your budget?
+- Know your spending – what’s your budget?

-- Discover if your sales team are committed to and engaged with the introduction of the new software.
+- Discover if your sales team is committed to and engaged with the introduction of the new software.